- Name: Dog Canyon Trail

 From Frenchy’s cabin I then walked up to the visitor center but it was closed.
 However, I didn’t come here to see the visitor center; I came here to see Dog Canyon and behind the building I found the start of the trail:

-This one way 5.5 mile hike begins at about 4,300 feet in altitude and reaches to over 7,000 feet at the end of the trail.
+This 11-mile round-trip hike to County Road A061 begins at about 4,300 feet in altitude and reaches to over 7,700 feet at the end of the trail.
 Immediately from the start of the hike, the trail begins a steep ascent up the canyon, which provided great views of the Oliver Lee Memorial State Park:

 It wasn’t long before I was stopping to admire the great views across the Tularosa Basin: